MarkDBlackwell/qplaylist-remember/README.md

 Do *not* use the '--global' flag.

 Download and install the latest LTS (long-term support) version of Node.js from its [website](http://nodejs.org/en/).
+The package provided by your Linux, etc. distribution probably will work.

 Node.js automatically comes with npm.